Humans are social creatures.

 - Increasing sales generated by word-of-mouth recommendations

 Many of our customers have already started to experience the benefits of creating a Facebook Group for their business.
 Julie Harris, a creative business consultant and brand designer, for example, created a Facebook Group called The Creative’s Corner in order to build and nurture her relationship with her audience.
-We got in touch with her and asked her what it’s like to have a Facebook Group.
-Here’s what she had to say:
+Here’s what she had to say about Facebook Groups:

 As an online course creator, setting up a Facebook Group for your students is definitely a worthy pursuit.
 Your community of happy customers, or raving fans – as Ken Blanchard would say, will likely become your greatest source of future revenue (you do plan to create more than one course right?) and word-of-mouth promotion for your business.

 Here are some of the main benefits of having a Facebook Group for your online course: